tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 There are cases where the proposer selection is executed multiple times.
 (find a good example here)
 So we modify slightly the algorithm to handle this case.
-Note that times indicates the number of executions of the simpleProposalSelection()
+Note that times indicates the number of executions of the simpleProposerSelection()

-    def singleProposalSelection (vset):
+    def singleProposerSelection (vset):
         for each validator i in vset:
             A(i) += VP(i)
         prop = max(A)
         A(prop) -= P

-    def proposalSelection (vset, times):
+    def ProposerSelection (vset, times):
         for in in range(times):
-            singleProposalSelection(vset)
+            singleProposerSelection(vset)

 ### Validator Set Changes
 At each block height the validator set may change.
 Some of the changes have implications on the proposer selection.